oracle/terraform-provider-oci/website/docs/r/database_autonomous_database.html.markdown

 	This cannot be used in conjunction with adminPassword.
 * `secret_version_number` - (Optional) (Updatable) The version of the vault secret.
 If no version is specified, the latest version will be used.
-* `security_attributes` - (Optional) (Updatable) Security Attributes for this resource.
-Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
-Example: `{"Oracle-ZPR": {"MaxEgressCount": {"value": "42", "mode": "audit"}}}`
 * `source` - (Optional) The source of the database:
 	* Use `NONE` for creating a new Autonomous Database.
 	* Use `DATABASE` for creating a new Autonomous Database by cloning an existing running Autonomous Database from the latest timestamp, also provide the source database OCID in the `source_id` parameter.